Skip to content

 Call your plan before a new appointment to confirm the provider is in network.
 If you need a specialist, ask whether you need a referral.
 If a medicine is denied at the pharmacy, ask the pharmacist what rejection message they see, then call your plan or provider while you are still there if possible.

 Transportation can be the difference between coverage on paper and care in real life.
-Missouri says NEMT may cover rides to covered MO HealthNet services, including primary care, pregnancy checkups, dental visits, counseling, and eye exams.
-It is not for emergencies.
-Schedule routine rides at least three days before the appointment, unless the situation is urgent or you are being discharged.
+Missouri says NEMT can help eligible MO HealthNet participants get to covered services, including primary care, pregnancy checkups, dental visits, counseling, and eye exams.
+The NEMT page says routine rides should be scheduled at least three days before the appointment unless you need urgent care or are being discharged from the hospital.

 Common mistakes to avoid